-Get out of the way granny Chicken and Dumplings
+Get out of the way Granny Southern Chicken and Dumplings

-Growing up as a little Viking down south, chicken and dumplings was mostly something that I would hear tales of.
+Growing up as a little Viking down south, southern style chicken and dumplings was mostly something that I would hear tales of.
 Usually, it was my parents or some of their friends waxing nostalgic about grandma so and so’s kitchen and sighing deeply that they can’t have another bowl of that thick, creamy, savory goodness.
 Unfortunately for me, my parents didn’t take notes from their grandmas and I was a fully grown Viking before I had my first bowl of delicious southern style chicken and dumplings.

 Long story short, my mom went back for seconds.
 An almost unheard of occurrence for her.